-Cordcutter TV - high performance wireless live TV
+Cordcutter TV - high performance network TV tuner with Wi-Fi and dual transcoders

 For phones and tablets: watch live over-the-air ATSC or clear QAM on your iPad, iPhone, Android phone or tablet

-For media players: watch live over-the-air ATSC or clear QAM on your AppleTV, Roku, Amazon FireTV
+For media players: watch live over-the-air ATSC or clear QAM on your AppleTV, Roku or Amazon FireTV

 Record live TV on your phone or tablet.
 Play back while you travel